MagnusHLund/TrueQuiz/README.md

 to connect multiple clients and allow them to compete against each other in a trivia-style game.
 This project is built with Node.js and JavaScript and requires Node.js to be installed on the user's computer.

+# Note
+This project is relatively new, and is under heavy development.

 # Installation
 Make sure Node.js is installed on your computer.
 You can download it from the official website: https://nodejs.org/